✓ Updated May 2026

 Airport Taxis (Livingstone & Victoria Falls Airport)

-These are the most straightforward way to get from the airport to your accommodation in either Livingstone (Zambia) or Victoria Falls town (Zimbabwe).
-They are readily available upon arrival and can be pre-booked for convenience.
+These are the most straightforward way to get from the airports to your accommodation in Livingstone (Zambia) or Victoria Falls town (Zimbabwe).
+They are readily available upon arrival and can be pre-booked for added convenience.

 Walking